hjelev/hjelev.github.io/_posts/2019-01-02-DNS-Filtering.md

 OpenDNS Family Shield

-Preconfigured to block adult content — set it & forget it
+Pre-configured to block adult content — set it & forget it

 208.67.222.123
 208.67.220.123